-The thesis must be made public no later than three weeks before the public defence of the doctoral thesis.
+The thesis must be made public no later than three weeks before the public defence of the doctoral or before the licentiate seminar.
 This is done by means of the doctoral student registering the thesis in the University's publication database (DiVA), this is called "spikning".
 This also generates a receipt that the "spikning" has been completed.
 There is also a notification of the date in the University calendar on the school's website where the public defence of the doctoral thesis/licentiate seminar is to take place.
 The notification must consist of a place and time for the public defence of the doctoral thesis/licentiate seminar, the doctoral student's name, the title of the thesis, a summary of the thesis, and the name of the opponent.

-At least three school weeks before the public defence of the doctoral thesis/licentiate seminar, the full-version of the thesis (for compilation theses, only the introductory chapter) must be available on DiVA.
+At least three school weeks before the public defence of the doctoral thesis or before the licentiate seminar, the full-version of the thesis (for compilation theses, only the introductory chapter) must be available on DiVA.
 For compilation theses, all parts of the thesis have to be registered in DiVA before the thesis is registered and the full-version of the introductory chapter is made available.